shotah/forgecli/README.md

 - `family:` Used to filter mods based on server type.
 Options are Forge, Fabric, and Bukkit
 - `release:` Default is Release, Used to allow for Beta and Alpha mod downloads.
 - `version:` Default is LATEST, but this is Minecraft VERSION. e.g. 1.18.2
-- `clearMods:` Default is false, allows CLI to remove all mods before downloading new Mods.
+- `clear:` Default is false, allows CLI to remove all mods before downloading new Mods.
-- `downloadDependencies:` Default is True, this uses the mods required dependencies to download missing mods.
+- `dependencies:` Default is True, this uses the mods required dependencies to download missing mods.
 - `debug:` Enable extra logging.

 ## JSON File usage: